ExtremeNetworksSA/XIQ_WiNG_AP_CCG_to_location/readme.md

 When running the script a prompt will display asking for your XIQ login credentials.
 > NOTE: you can by pass this section by entering a valid API Token to line 19 of the XIQ_AP_ccg_location_map.py script
->  - if the added token isn't valid you will see the script fail to gather location tree info with a HTTP Status Code: 401
+>  - if the added token isn't valid you will see the script fail while trying to collect devices with a HTTP Status Code: 401

 ### messages
 Status messages will be printed on the screen as the script collects the data.
 Once all the data is collected any issue with the mapping of CCGs and locations will be printed on the screen and logged in the log file with ERROR level.
 If devices are found that can be moved they will print and be logged as INFO messages.